LibbyH52/Module-Project-The-Monkees/README.md

 # The Monkees End of Module Project
 This project was created as an End Of Module Project for the Code Institute.
 The challenge was to create a front end only website for a band.
 The idea was to showcase the skills we've learned so far in HTML and CSS.
-This project was built as a fanpage for followers of The Monkees.
-The intended pupose was to showcase the band's music and to inform users that they are also available to perform at special events.
+This project was built as a fan page for followers of The Monkees.
+The intended purpose was to showcase the band's music and to inform users that they are also available to perform at special events.
 It was also built with the hope of attracting new fans to the band.

 ## UX